MagicCube/vscode-import-formatter/README.md

-## Sort Order
+## About Sort Order

 Currently the plugin only supports 'default' order which exactly fits my own coding style.

 Don't like the default sorting order?

-Please leave your requirements in [Q&A](https://marketplace.visualstudio.com/items?itemName=henry-li.vscode-import-formatter#qna), and I'll make customized settings for you.
+Please leave your requirements in [Q&A](https://marketplace.visualstudio.com/items?itemName=henry-li.vscode-import-formatter#qna), and I'll try to make customized settings for you.